randombits-dev/randombits/src/content/articles/module-federation-advanced.md

 ---
 title: "Advanced Guide to Module Federation"
 summary: "There are plenty of articles about setting up Webpack's Module Federation.
 But almost all the articles focus on the basics.
 Here I will go over steps you want to consider in a production app."
+desc: "Beyond the basics of module federation to cover what a production app will most likely need.
+Dynamic Imports, Sharing Files and Libraries, Web Components, Routers, Prefetching, Cache Busting, Dynamic URLS."
 published: 2023-01-01
 img: '/images/mf1.png'
 ---